 HIV in the UK

-- An estimated 100,000 persons were living with HIV in the UK at the end of 2014, of whom over a quarter (27%) are unaware of their infection.
+- An estimated 100,000 persons were living with HIV in the UK at the end of 2014 with over a quarter (27%) unaware of their infection.

 - During 2013 there were over 6,000 new diagnoses, a similarly high figure to the diagnoses made in each of the previous four years.